 Andrea Zellner is a Phd student in the Ed Psych/Ed Tech program at Michigan State University.
 She can be found on Twitter at @AndreaZellner.

-How do you handle difficult students online?
-Have a tricky situation you want to crowdsource here in the GradHacker community?
-Let us know in the comments.
+How do you handle a slump in your grad school life?
+Let us know in the comments!

 Tagsalt-ac anxiety Campus Resources classroom dynamic conferences depression disability dissertation evernote family food fun Google+ grading Health inspiration interdisciplinary job market job search meditation mental health motivation networking Organization parenting personal productivity professional professionalism professionalization research semester break Social Networking software stress students syllabus teaching technology tools Twitter wellness workflow work flow writing